Photo courtesy of Tacoma Public Library

 The cemetery is an independent organization, not directly connected with the local synagogue, Temple Beth El.
 Membership in one organization is not required by the other.

-The Home of Peace Cemetery is served by a volunteer board of directors.
+The Home of Peace Cemetery is served by a volunteer Board of Trustees.
 In 2006 the association's bylaws were revised for the first time since 1891.
 The membership adopted a second revision of the bylaws on March 23, 2013 which can be found here.

 A complete list of burials is available and online.
 The cemetery is private property and has posted No Trespassing signs.
 The cemetery's gates are open from approximately dawn until dusk.
 The gates are closed on Saturdays.